seandstewart/bardly/pending/tragedies/othello/11-player.md

 Are you fast married?
 Be assured of this,
 That the magnifico is much beloved,
 And hath in his effect a voice potential
-As double as the duke's: he will divorce you;
+As double as the duke's /

 **OTHELLO**
-Let him do his spite:
+/ Let him do his spite:
 My services which I have done the signiory
 Shall out-tongue his complaints.
 For know, Iago,
 But that I love the gentle Desdemona,
 I would not my unhoused free condition
 Put into circumscription and confine
 For the sea's worth.
-But, look! what light come yond?
+But, look! what lights come yond?

 **IAGO**
-That is the raised father and his friends:
+Those are the raised father and his friends:
 You were best go in. /

 **OTHELLO**
-/ Not I, I must be found:
+/ Not I, I must be found.

 *Enter CASSIO*